MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

     >**Note**: Wait for the deployment to complete.
 The deployment might take about 3 minutes.

-1. On the **Add Automation Account** blade, click **Refresh** and then click the entry representing your newly created Automation account.
+1. On the **Create an Automation Account** blade, click **Refresh** and then click the entry representing your newly created Automation account.

 1. On the Automation account blade, in the **Configuration Management** section, click **Inventory**.